 12. Collect data from your website analytics

 There’s a huge amount of valuable data accessible to you through your website analytics platform.
-The most popular platform for insights into your website statistics is Google Analytics.
+The most popular platform for insights into your website statistics is Google Analytics and Google Search Console.

 If you aren’t using it, you are missing critical information about your visitors and customers.